How to experience the Ramayana Ballet Prambanan – An Insider’s Guide

 What to expect when watching the show (at the Open-Air Theatre)?

 Upon arrival, first head to the ticket booth to exchange your online voucher for an actual entry ticket.
-All you need to do is to show the clerk the voucher with the QR code on your phone.
+All you need to do is show the clerk the voucher with the QR code on your smartphone.

 The doors of the Open-Air Theatre open around 1800h.
 If you have Class 1 or 2 tickets, head into the theatre as soon as it opens to claim your seat/s – the best seats in Class 1 are those adjacent to the Special and VIP sections.
 Find the seating plan here (page 4).